sushila-owner/ShopifyMultiTenant/replit.md

 The platform supports a multi-role system including Admin, Merchant, and planned Staff roles.
 Authentication is handled via Email/Password with bcrypt hashing and JWTs (stored in localStorage with a 7-day expiry).
 A custom auth context and `ProtectedRoute` component enforce role-based access and UI rendering, ensuring data isolation for each merchant.

 ### Data Storage
-Drizzle ORM is used with PostgreSQL, specifically PlanetScale PostgreSQL.
+Drizzle ORM is used with PostgreSQL.
+The app supports both Neon PostgreSQL (preferred) and PlanetScale PostgreSQL, configured via environment variables.
+When both are available, Neon (PG* variables like PGHOST, PGDATABASE) is preferred over PlanetScale.
 The database schema is defined in `shared/schema.ts` with Zod validation.
 Key data models include Users, Authentication, Product Catalog, Order Management, and Business Logic.
 Multi-tenancy is enforced using a `merchantId` foreign key for data isolation, with admin roles bypassing these filters.

 ### Key Features and System Design
 - **Subscription System**: Offers 6 tiers with varying product/order limits and features like AI ads and white-labeling.